Greek Landmarks Off the Beaten Path to Visit

 The James Bond 1981 film For Your Eyes Only was shot on location here.
 The dramatic rock formations also inspired The Eyrie in Game of Thrones.

-Circa 4th to 5th century AD, the Church of the Dormition of Virgin Mary is the oldest monument in the Meteora area.
+Circa 4th to 5th century AD, the Church of the Dormition of Virgin Mary is the oldest monument in the entire Meteora area.
 Centuries of candle smoke darken the frescoes, just as bullets of strife pockmarked the marble.

-Despite its age and a big modern church nearby, this ancient landmark is in active service and is the preferred church for weddings and baptisms.
+Despite its ancient age and a big modern church nearby, the Church of the Dormition of the Virgin Mary remains in active service.
+Locals tell us that it’s their preferred church for weddings and baptisms.

 Powered by GetYourGuide

-The cobblestone streets, lively restaurants, and café scene in Kalampaka are well worth overnight stays.
-Overnight stays also offer the possibility to see stunning sunsets and sunrises over Meteora.
+The cobblestone streets, lively restaurants, and café scene in Kalampaka are well worth overnight stays to explore and enjoy at your leisure.

-Opened in 2022, The Storyteller Boutique House is an elegant family-run hotel in the heart of town.
 Five serene guest rooms incorporate different literary or cinematic themes.
-An elevator and step-free access help everyone.
-Curated high-quality amenities, as well as a superb breakfast, complete this tranquil haven.
+An elevator and barrier-free entrances make access easy for everyone.
+Curated high-quality amenities, as well as a superb breakfast made to your order, complete this tranquil haven at The Storyteller Boutique House.

-Check the best rates for your stay.
+Check the dates and best rates for your stay.

-Byzantine Kastoria
+Greek Landmarks of Byzantine Kastoria

 Aerial photo of the town of Kastoria with manor houses on the hills that protrude into the crystal clear lake

-A hidden gem in the Balkans, Kastoria is on Lake Orestiada. part of the EU Natura 2000 network and a Greek National Monument of Natural Beauty.
+A hidden gem in the Balkans, Kastoria (Καστοριά) is on Lake Orestiada. part of the EU Natura 2000 network and a Greek National Monument of Natural Beauty.

 Swans, geese, and many other birds, some rare and endangered, complete the peaceful scene.